 2. The battery life- For the testing of the battery life, the sensors used were fully charged and then left to get exhausted at a rate of 5, 10, 30, or 60s per time.
 However, the battery life was determined by the length of the signal reception.

 3. Data Recovery- Data recovery was made by conducting an experiment in which the sensor was placed on test animals.
 The experiment is here.

-Lora parking lot sensor: This is used in the transportation industry to detect the best places to park.
+Lora parking lot sensor: LoRa parking sensor is widely popular due to its long-range communication and long operational life.
+This is used in the transportation industry to detect whether a parking space is occupied or available to help find the best place to park.

 Lora water level sensor: These sensors are mostly submersible.
 They are designed to measure tank water levels.

 Lorawan voltage sensor: These sensors are designed to measure voltage between 0-30 Volts.
 If the voltage surpasses the required threshold, an alert is sent.